Iron Mountain (company): Facilities and holdings

-Master recordings

 It also houses the original recordings of Frank Sinatra, as well as master recordings from Sony Music Entertainment (over a million recordings; reportedly in Rosendale, New York), Universal Music Group (in Butler), and Warner Music Group (in southern California).
 In order to protect the masters, Iron Mountain equips some of its music-holding facilities with professional studios so the masters never have to leave the premises.

-Archives

 Over 1,800 cans of unclaimed nitrate film formerly held by Iron Mountain now make up the Iron Mountain Collection at the Academy Film Archive.

 Recognition

 Security Magazine named Iron Mountain in "Security 500" of 2008, an annual ranking of the United States' 500 most secure companies.
 Iron Mountain was its industry's sole representative in the category of business services.
 Published in the magazine's November issue, the Security 500 ranks companies using several metrics such as the percentage of a company's revenue spent on security.
 The survey tracks 16 vertical markets to serve as a benchmarking tool for companies.

-Fortune magazine has had Iron Mountain on its list of the "World’s Most Admired Companies" every year from 2006 to 2011.
+Fortune magazine has had Iron Mountain on its list of the "World's Most Admired Companies" every year from 2006 to 2011.
 In its category, "diversified outsourcing services", it has every year come in second behind Aramark.
 The only exception was 2006, when it also ranked below Convergys.
 The industry rankings reflect feedback from executives, directors, and analysts who rated Iron Mountain and industry peers on nine attributes of reputation, from investment value to quality of management.

 In April 2009, Iron Mountain's Digital Record Center for Images was recognized as a "Product of the Year" by the Massachusetts Network Communications Council in the "Cloud Computing, Virtualization and Data Warehousing/Storage category".